GSAPP-CDP/archive/projects/2024/computational-co-design.md

 classes I trained it on, even in scenarios with multiple objects in the frame.

-Then, I downloaded a set of traffic images of traffic lights and stop signs from a data repository, converted the file structure and repository contents to match those needed for the Jetson model training algorithms, and retrained the model with this data set.
+Then, I collected traffic images I took myself in Adam's community and downloaded a set of traffic images of traffic lights and stop signs from a data repository, converted the file structure and repository contents to match those needed for the Jetson model training algorithms, and retrained the model with this data set.
 This